gazbert/bxbot/README.md

 If present, at least 1 `<config-item>` must be set - these are repeating key/value String pairs.
 This section is used by the inbuilt Exchange Adapters to set any additional config, e.g. buy/sell fees.

-BX-bot only supports 1 Exchange Adapter for each instance of the bot; you will need to create multiple (runtime) instances of the bot to run against different exchanges.
+BX-bot only supports 1 Exchange Adapter per bot, but you could have multiple bots running on the same exchange.

 ##### Markets
 You specify which markets you want to trade on in the